drefa06/bash_debug_test/README.md

 - with gen_err_3 => exit with return code=2, OK
 - with gen_err_4 => exit with return code=1, OK

-So you need to add set -e at beginning of your script, it will enable the error detection
+First of all, add ```set -e``` at beginning of your script to enable the error detection.

 But We still have wrong detection for gen_err_1 and gen_err_2 !

-You can have 2 ideas to solve this:
+The idea to solve this is that any error shall stop the script (usefull for long time script) and return error code 1

-- Any error shall stop the script (usefull for long time script) and return error code 1 For this case add a new function:
+To do that, I suggest to add a new function, that call and control the target function:
 ```
 call()
 {